 Please visit the of the California State Lands Commission website landing page to find out about upcoming commission meetings on this topic, and for more information about the Venoco lease quitclaim and bankruptcy.

 Information is also available from the County of Santa Barbara on their Energy Division home page.

 Town Hall Meetings

-On June 27, 2019, the California State Lands Commission will hold a Town Hall meeting at Goleta City Hall Council Chambers.
-The purpose of this meeting is to update the community on the State Lands Commission's efforts to plug and abandon the oil and gas wells at Platform Holly and Piers 421.
-Commission staff will also provide an update on the recent oil release at Piers 421.
+On June 27, 2019, the California State Lands Commission held a Town Hall meeting at Goleta City Hall to provide another update to the community on the State Lands Commission's efforts to plug and abandon the oil and gas wells at Platform Holly and Piers 421.
+Commission staff also provided an update on the recent oil release at Piers 421.
 Meeting materials are provided below: